 What Is an ACH Loan?

 An ACH debit transfer takes place when a borrower allows a third-party lender, merchant or vendor direct access to a business checking account.
-(Most electronic payments in the country are made through an ACH network, including payroll deposits, government transactions, business-to-business ACH and consumer transactions.)
+(Most electronic payments in the U.S. are made through an ACH finance network, including online bill payments, payroll deposits, government transactions, business-to-business payments and consumer transactions.)

 ACH vs. MCA